top of page

 If there's nothing structurally wrong, why does it still hurt so much?

-When pain persists beyond normal healing time, the nervous system itself can undergo changes that lower its sensitivity threshold — a process called central sensitisation.
+When pain persists beyond normal healing time, the nervous system can undergo changes that lower its sensitivity threshold — a process called central sensitisation.
 Think of it as the alarm system getting stuck in the 'on' position.
-It does not require ongoing tissue damage to continue, and it tends to respond to a different set of interventions than acute injury pain does — specifically, graduated movement, pain education, and stress management alongside hands-on treatment.
+It does not require ongoing tissue damage to continue and tends to respond to a different set of interventions than acute injury pain does — specifically, graduated movement, pain education, and stress management alongside hands-on treatment.

 What is nociplastic pain — and is it the same as pain that's 'all in your head'?